OneSignalDevelopers/OneSignal-REST-API-Push-Sample/README.md

 ### Options Builder

-This function generated an options object containing the information need it to make the API call.
+This is a helper function created for this code sample.
+This helper function generates an options object containing the information need it to make the API call.
 Below you can find a sample object generated after running the `optionsBuilder(method, path, body)` function.
 This function was created for reusability purposes, no need to have this function to run the OneSignal REST API, all you need is an options object.

 ```javascript
 {